-Details of the number of times the Board Performance and Renewal Committee met throughout the 2015 financial year and the individual attendances of the members at those meetings is contained in the Committee Meetings section of the Directors' Report on page 41 of the 2015 Annual Report.
+Details of the number of times the Board Performance and Renewal Committee met throughout the 2016 financial year and the individual attendances of the members at those meetings is contained in the Committee Meetings section of the Directors' Report on page 44 of the 2016 Annual Report.

-The Board Performance and Renewal Committee annually reviews the Group's corporate governance procedures.
-It considers the composition and effectiveness of the Bank's Board and also the boards of the Bank's major wholly owned subsidiaries.
+The Board Performance and Renewal Committee considers the composition and effectiveness of the Bank's Board and also the boards of the Bank's major wholly owned subsidiaries.
 It also ensures that the Board annually reviews its own performance, policies and practices.
 These reviews seek to identify where improvements can be made in Board processes.
 The review also assesses the quality and effectiveness of information made available to Directors.